AliUzairMehdi/Performance-and-Load-Testing-with-K6-and-Grafana/ReadMe.md

 ## Executing a K6 script

+### Without node libraries
-For executing the script you can use the following command:
+For executing the script which contains no node libraries you can use the following command:

 `k6 run <your_scriptname>.js`.
 For example: `k6 run k6.js`

+### With node libraries
+If your script uses any node modules/libraries like in case of testing a database, you will need an external k6 extension

+#### K6 Extensions
+Since K6 is written in Go so it has no support for external node libraries.
+For that you need to go throught the following steps:

+1. Install Go globally on your local machine.
+For Go installation, please visit: https://go.dev/doc/install